crispinalan/talkcalendar/README.md

 ![](talkcalendar-gtk4.png)

 Talk Calendar is free and open source and built with [Gtk](https://www.gtk.org/).
 This is the Gtk4 version.
-It will NOT compile against the Gtk3 libraries as there are many depreciations and other changes as outlined in the migrating from 3 to 4 [article](https://docs.gtk.org/gtk4/migrating-3to4.html).
-A older gtk3 version of Talk Calendar can be found [here](https://gitlab.com/crispinalan/talkcalendar).
+It will **NOT** compile against the Gtk3 libraries as there are many depreciations and other changes as outlined in the migrating from 3 to 4 [article](https://docs.gtk.org/gtk4/migrating-3to4.html).
+See my migration notes below.

 ## Deployment

 A 64 bit binary package developed and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages).
-This has been tested using Fedora 34 and Debian Bookworm (testing) as these distributions have Gtk4 in their repositories.
-Alternatively, Talk Calendar can be built from source using the instructions below.
+This has been tested using Fedora 34, Fedora 35 and Debian Bookworm (testing) as these distributions have Gtk4 in their repositories.
+Alternatively, Talk Calendar can be built from source using the code in this respository.

 Assuming Gtk4 is installed the Talk Calendar binary can be run from the terminal using: